mayo83/httpd-log-anon-filter/README.md

 This is a fork of the http-log-anon-filter.pl from Christian Garbs <mitch@cgarbs.de>.
 I liked the script from him, but i doesnt fit all my needs, so i forked his script.
 The fork just randomize the last octet of the IPv4 Adress and not the complete Adress.
-The Goal was that one can anonymous the IP of the Webserver visitors BUT also Scripts like Awstats have more accuracy about the GeoLocation from the Visitor.
+The Goal was that one can anonymize the IP of the Webserver visitors BUT give scripts like Awstats more accuracy about the GeoLocation from the Visitor.

+the original project page can be visited here: https://github.com/mmitch/httpd-log-anon-filter

 -----
 httpd-log-anon-filter is an anonymizing log filter for httpd logs.